klaytn/klaytn-docs/docs/bapp/tutorials/count-bapp/README.md

 Any user who has a Klaytn account can increase and decrease the current value as shown in the above gif.

 > **Source Code**
-> Complete source code can be found on GitHub at [https://github.com/underbleu/countbapp](https://github.com/underbleu/countbapp)
+> Complete source code can be found on GitHub at [https://github.com/klaytn/countbapp](https://github.com/klaytn/countbapp)

 ## Intended Audience

 Anyone who wants to learn how to build a Blockchain Application on Klaytn.
 We will build a web application that interacts with smart contracts.
 To complete this tutorial, the audience is expected to be familiar with the following concepts.

-* Basic knowledge on [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
+* We assume that you have basic knowledge on [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
 This course is not for absolute beginners.
 * Basic knowledge and experience in Solidity development are recommended.
 However, any experienced SW developer should be able to complete the task by following the step-by-step guideline of this tutorial.

 ## Testing Environment